 Beginning in 2019, our Burmese Community Peer Educator Program, with Community Service Council’s Healthy Women, Healthy Futures-Oklahoma program, provides language and culture classes teaching English speaking children the Zopau language and the customs of the Burmese culture.
 These classes are conducted at Jenks East Elementary in the afterschool program and promote cultural understanding.

-In the Spring of 2020, our Burmese Community Peer Educator Program team will train Jenks High School student volunteers from the Multicultural Club and Honor Society in the importance of early literacy, as well as trained to demonstrate how to read to infants and toddlers to promote pre-reading skills during infancy, toddlerhood and pre-school years.
+Our Burmese Community Peer Educator Program team will train Jenks High School student volunteers from the Multicultural Club and Honor Society in the importance of early literacy, as well as trained to demonstrate how to read to infants and toddlers to promote pre-reading skills during infancy, toddlerhood and pre-school years.
 The students will then lead interactive groups with Burmese mothers and their infants.
 Each family will receive a children’s book to take home.